jundalisay/sp/content/en/faqs/material.md

 {{< /r >}}

 {{< l a="Material Superphysics" >}}
 Yes.
 This is the really cool thing about Descartes.
 He explained how everything works, whether physical, biological, medical, or psychological.
+So there are many avenues to go through if you get stuck at one.

 Ideally, Newton should have built his Physics on top of Descartes' instead of totally replacing it.
 We are only against Einstein, not Newton who correctly believed that gravity comes from Spirit.
 {{< /l >}}